s1owjke/prisma-rls/README.md

 ## Edge cases

-A known edge case involves one-to-one mandatory relationships on the owner side (the entity containing the foreign key).
+A known edge case involves all belongs-to mandatory relationships on the owner side (the entity containing the foreign key).

 Prisma [doesn't generate](https://github.com/prisma/prisma/issues/15708) filters in that case due to potential referential integrity violations, which could lead to inconsistent query results.

-As a temporary solution, because we can't apply RLS filters in this case, no additional "where" clauses are added.
-Please handle this at the policy level.
+Because we can't apply RLS filters in this case, no additional "where" clauses are added.

+When models have required foreign keys with restricted read access, you have three options:

+- make them optional - change required foreign keys to allow `null` values
+- handle at policy level - restrict reading models with required foreign keys using consistent policy filters
+- accept current behavior - be aware that such relations are readable or handle it at app level